Antiker US Import Chinese Rug

 The background of this US Import Chinese Rug is dark blue.
 The border features yellow, light blue and dark blue.
 The light blue center combines the colors blue gray and light brown.

-You are not the first to appreciate this US Import Chinese Rug.
-It has had owners before you who have cherished and used it.
-It was hand knotted about 1930.
+This US Import Chinese Rug has had admirers before you.
+It was hand knotted about 1920.
 We have cleaned it thoroughly and restored it lovingly.
 Therefore it is in very good condition despite its age.